 Using a customized or proprietary component in your PCB gives it unique functionality, and usually with a smaller footprint.
 Great PCB design software will allow you to build a customized component with unique specifications, including a 3D model that you can use to check mechanical clearances.

-If you use custom or proprietary components in your PCBs, you’ll likely want to attach a 3D model to your component and store it in your library for later use.
+If you use custom or proprietary components in your PCBs, you’ll likely want to attach a 3D model to your component and store it in your for later use.
 If your design software includes a comprehensive component information management system, you’ll be able to attach a 3D model to your custom component that is consistent across all of your devices.
 An update to a component model in one design should synchronize across all your designs.

 Most design software still siloes mechanical and electrical designers into their own camps.
 MCAD is left separate from ECAD, and designers are forced move their projects between MCAD and ECAD software.
 When you have a PCB design platform that synchronizes MCAD, ECAD, and advanced PCB design tools with 3D models in your component libraries, you’ll have the most accurate view of your next PCB, and all in a single design interface.

 Building 3D component models for use in other PCB design programs still requires working with a separate MCAD module.
 Your CAD program likely enforces a different workflow than your MCAD design module, and you’ll likely have to work with STEP models just to import your component model into your PCB.
 You then won’t be able to visualize your PCB in 3D unless you import it back into your MCAD program.
 This back-and-forth movement between programs kills productivity and can lead to inappropriate clearances.